aws/aws-sdk-php/docs/credentials.rst

         'credentials' => $provider
     ]);

-Passing in a credential provider function to an SDK client constructor will invoke the provider and ensure that it returns an instance of ``Aws\Credentials\CredentialsInterface``.
+Passing in a credential provider function to a SDK client constructor will invoke the provider and ensure that it returns an instance of ``Aws\Credentials\CredentialsInterface``.
 If the provider does not return a credential object, an ``Aws\Exception\UnresolvedCredentialsException`` is